Why bring meditation and mindfulness into the workplace?

 Mindfulness means paying attention in a particular way: on purpose, in the present moment, and nonjudgmentally.

-When defining mindfulness, people typically mention that when we’re mindful, we’re in the present moment, not lost in thinking—ruminating about the past or worrying about the future.
+When defining mindfulness, people typically mention being in the present moment, not lost in thinking—ruminating about the past or worrying about the future.

 A Buddhist monk, Jinmyo Renge Osho, describes mindfulness this way: